joduba/photo-organizer-cli/readme.md

 - load a configuration file where to store common configuration
 - Tensorflow image tagging
 - update XMP or EXIF metadata with tags and new date in case of time change.

+## Building the application

+`go build -o photo-organizer main.go rename-and-chtime.go `

+## Examples

+Get help

+`photo-organizer --help`

+Rename all image files on the folder `workdir` and add the suffix "weekend-trip" to it.

+`photo-organizer --suffix "weekend-trip" workdir`

+Rename all image files on the folder `workdir` and change the date by minus 1h to adjust to the real time we toke the picture.

+`photo-organizer --offset -1h  workdir`